-Parliament’s Winter Session ends a day before its schedule
+Parliament’s Winter Session ends before schedule, RS chairman asks MPs to introspect what went wrong

 The Lok Sabha and the Rajya Sabha were on Wednesday adjourned sine die, which marked the end of the Winter Session of Parliament, one day before its schedule, reported PTI.
 The session had begun on November 29.

+“Rajya Sabha has clocked productivity of 47.90% during the 18 sittings of the Winter Session that concluded today,” Naidu said, according to ANI.
+“Out of the total scheduled sitting time of 95 hours 6 minutes, the House could discharge business only for 45 hours 34 minutes.”

+The session lost 49 hours and 32 minutes because of disruptions.
+This session’s productivity of 47.90% is the fifth lowest among that of the 12 sessions presided over by Naidu over the past four years.

-Lok Sabha Speaker Om Birla said that the House witnessed a record 204% productivity on December 2.
+Meanwhile, Lok Sabha Speaker Om Birla said that the House witnessed a record 204% productivity on December 2.

 However, the session lost 18 hours and 48 minutes because of protests by Opposition MPs on price rise and the Lakhimpur Kheri violence.